Areas / Towns & cities / Markfield · town guide

 0%

-The median home in Markfield has sold for £260,000 over the last three years — below the ~£290,000 England & Wales average.
-The average (£286,410) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+The average house price in Markfield over the last three years is £286,410, with a median sold price of £260,000 — below the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
 That's drawn from 340 recorded sales — a reasonably active local market.

 Markfield price trend